ibm-cloud-docs/app-configuration/ac-feature-flags.md

 A feature can be enabled or disabled to all the collection users or to a specific set of users and devices.

-Feature roll outs can be coordinated by defining a start and end time and date.
-Also, choose a specific day on which a defined feature can be enabled or disabled.

 By default, the Feature flags pane displays the list of feature flags that are created in the current environment of the {{site.data.keyword.appconfig_short}} service instance along with details of the record.
 Flag types are categorized as Boolean, Numeric or String.
 - A **Boolean** flag has two values and you can set the default value as 'true' or 'false'.
 - A **String** type flag supports data in the form of text, and JSON or YAML files.